 After a visit to affected areas

 Seek medical advice over the radio, particularly if malaria or dengue is suspected on board.
-Normally the ship is in port only for a short time and will most probably be back at sea when symptoms are noticed due to an incubation period of several days.
+Normally, the ship is in port only for a short time and will most probably be back at sea when symptoms are noticed due to an incubation period of several days.

 As a Zika infection during pregnancy can cause microcephaly, i.e. babies born with small heads, all seafarers concerned about a pregnancy, males and females, are advised to consult a health care provider for counselling after exposure to Zika virus.

-Additional Resources
+Additional resources

-Prevention requires vigilance so stay up to date!
-Here are some recommended sources of information:
+Here are some additional recommended sources of information:

 Detailed information about each mosquito-borne disease - its characteristics, treatment, prevention, geographical distribution and recent outbreaks - is available via WHO’s “Health topics”.